kikrishn/Blog/_posts/2020-11-18-quick-analysis-trick-4.md

     Ryan went on to tell us about the [Berry-Esseen Theorem][7], which gives good error bounds on the convergence guaranteed by the Central Limit Theorem.

-But we just slickly substituted $n^\frac{1}{n} \to 1$.
+But above we just substituted $n^\frac{1}{n} \to 1$.
 If we're careful, it's not too hard to get error bounds for the convergence of this series...
 But who's to say what the error bounds will be for the Cesàro averages?
 These averages keep track of terms earlier in the series.
-It's reasonable to worry that the convergence might be slower.
-We can get around this, though:
+It's reasonable to worry that the convergence might be slower, and this worry turns out to be legitimate:

 Say $x_n = L \pm O(e(n))$.
 That is, $x_n$ converges to a limit $L$, and we can bound the _error_ by
 $O(e)$.
 Then